firesim/firesim/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] (If applicable) Did you regenerate and publicly share default AGFIs?
 <!-- Do this if this PR is a bugfix that should be applied to master -->
 - [ ] (If applicable) Did you mark the PR as "Please Backport"?
-- [ ] (On merge) Did you update release notes in the dev-to-master PR ?

 ### Reviewer Checklist (only modified by reviewer)
 - [ ] Did you mark the proper release milestone?